wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

 The company mascot is a white bear called "___".

-People who work in the company Snowflake are called "___".
+People who work in the company Snowflake are called "Snowflakes".

+Snowflake was ranked at the top of the <a target="_blank" href="https://www.forbes.com/lists/cloud100/">Forbes Cloud 100</a> list of private companies in 2019.
+It fell off that list when Snowflake went public.

-Snowflake IPO'd (during the pandemic) on September 2020 as NYSE ticker <a target="_blank" href="https://www.barrons.com/market-data/stocks/snow">SNOW</a>, raising $3.4 billion, one of the largest software IPOs in history.
+Snowflake IPO'd (during the pandemic) on September 2020 as NYSE ticker <a target="_blank" href="https://www.barrons.com/market-data/stocks/snow">SNOW</a>, raising $3.4 billion, one of the <a target="_blank" href="https://www.youtube.com/watch?v=ryWCD00nLvQ">largest software IPOs in history</a>.

-Salesforce, a Bay Area cloud company, and Warren Buffett’s Berkshire Hathaway each bought $250 million in Snowflake stock in private placements following the IPO.
+Salesforce, a Bay Area cloud company, and Warren Buffett’s Berkshire Hathaway each bought $250 million in Snowflake stock in private placements following the IPO.  <a target="_blank" href="https://www.youtube.com/watch?v=H6j3FgX5uo4">VIDEO</a>: How Snowflake Broke Warren Buffet's Lifelong Rule.

 SNOW is a component of the Russell 1000 index.